← Back to 史記

 使 使 便 便

 In the twelfth month, the emperor said: 'Laws are the foundation of governance, that by which we prohibit violence and guide good people.
 Now when someone has broken the law and been sentenced, we still make innocent parents, wives, children, and siblings suffer alongside them, even confiscating their property.
 I strongly reject this.
 Let this be discussed.'
 The officials all said: 'The people cannot govern themselves, so laws are established to forbid wrongdoing.
 Collective liability and confiscation weigh on people's minds and make them fear violating the law; this practice is ancient.
 Keep it as before for convenience.'
 The emperor said: 'I have heard that when laws are just, the people trust them; when punishments fit the crime, the people obey.
-Moreover, and those who shepherd the people and guide them toward goodness are the officials.
-If they cannot guide the people, and yet punish them with unjust laws, this instead harms the people and becomes violence against them.
+Moreover, it is the officials who are supposed to tend the people and lead them toward good conduct.
+If officials fail to guide the people and then punish them under unjust laws, they harm the people instead and act with cruelty.
 Then how could wrongdoing possibly be forbidden?
 I do not see the benefit in this.
 Let someone reconsider it.'
 The officials all said: 'Your Majesty bestows great favor and virtue in abundance, beyond what we ministers can attain.
-We ask to follow the edict and abolish the statutes on property confiscation and collective punishment.'
+We ask to implement the edict by abolishing the statutes on confiscating families and imposing collective punishment."

 8